sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 In this blogpost, we investigate to what extent off-the-shelf ML models also exhibit these properties.
+Comparing
-Compared to adults <d-cite key="bowers2023deep,wichmann2023deep"></d-cite>, comparing vision models to toddlers specifically allows to identify which developmental stages are not achieved by vision models.
+vision models to specifically toddlers (not adults <d-cite key="bowers2023deep, wichmann2023deep"></d-cite>) allows us to identify which developmental milestones are not (yet) achieved by current vision models.
 We extend previous studies to give a global picture of the potential emergence of toddler-like visual properties in current pre-trained ML models.
 We include diverse models based on supervised learning, semi-weak supervision, robust out-of-distribution image